 Let’s run through a couple of examples:

-- On a weekend away in an Airbnb with your partner, you accidentally drop a heavy object like an iron onto the parquet floor, scratching and denting the wood.
-The owner of the property threatens to sue you for the damages, which could be hundreds of Euro (German tradesmen are expensive!).
+On a weekend away with your partner, you accidentally drop a heavy object like an iron onto the parquet floor in your Airbnb, scratching and denting the wood.
+The owner of the property threatens to sue you for the damages, which could be hundreds of Euro (German tradesmen are expensive!)

 You might be thinking “but why do I need this insurance?
 I didn’t have anything like it in my home country”.